moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 |  Transfer to Dorothy  | [ 0x0569c28797b3b5dae555d01a0354444050cad282db34550205ba6ba37592cab1](https://tanssi-evmexplorer.netlify.app/tx/0x0569c28797b3b5dae555d01a0354444050cad282db34550205ba6ba37592cab1?network=Dancebox%20EVM%20ContainerChain){target=_blank} |
 |   Transfer to Ethan   | [ 0x1d01484f7306c9e2e5feb225e78096ee26081a1071709519902d46b5568314d2](https://tanssi-evmexplorer.netlify.app/tx/0x1d01484f7306c9e2e5feb225e78096ee26081a1071709519902d46b5568314d2?network=Dancebox%20EVM%20ContainerChain){target=_blank} |

 In this section we'll show you how to deploy an ERC-20 to your EVM Container Chain and we'll write a quick script to fire off a series of transfers that will be picked up by our Subsquid indexer.
 Ensure that you have initialized an empty hardhat project via the instructions in the [Creating a Hardhat Project](/builders/interact/ethereum-api/dev-env/hardhat/#creating-a-hardhat-project){target=_blank} section of our Hardhat documentation page.

-In this section, we'll configure our Hardhat project for the demo EVM ContainerChain, create an ERC-20 contract, and write scripts to deploy and interact with our contract.

 Before we dive into creating our project, let's install a couple of dependencies that we'll need: the [Hardhat Ethers plugin](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers){target=_blank} and [OpenZeppelin contracts](https://docs.openzeppelin.com/contracts/4.x/){target=_blank}.
 The Hardhat Ethers plugin provides a convenient way to use the [Ethers](/builders/build/eth-api/libraries/ethersjs){target=_blank} library to interact with the network.
 We'll use OpenZeppelin's base ERC-20 implementation to create an ERC-20.
 To install both of these dependencies, you can run: